 Violence is a short term solution to an immediate problem.

-I wouldn’t try to rehabilitate a criminal by beating him on a daily basis just as I wouldn’t try to counsel a man who was kicking in my door.
+I wouldn’t try to rehabilitate a criminal by beating him on a daily basis just as I wouldn’t try to counsel a man who was kicking in my front door.

 5. Use Non-Lethal Techniques First.